kuzzleio/documentation/src/sdk-reference/cpp/1/search-result/next/index.md

 # next

-Returns a pointer to a new `SearchResult` object which contain the next results of the search.
+Returns a pointer to a new `SearchResult` object which contain the subsequent results of the search.

 ## Signature